ticdat/ticdat/examples/expert_section/diet_simple_package/readme.md

 Of course this example is so small that splitting it into seperate files is a bit silly.
-But some engines will be large enough that putting all the code into one file will be troublesome, and a package is the standard Python tool for multi-file solutions.
+But some engines will be large enough that putting all the code into one file will be troublesome, and a package is the standard Python idiom for multi-file solutions.

 Don't forget to use the -m argument when running from the command line.
 E.g.